xeolabs/xeometry/README.md

 var sawObjects = viewer.objects([-100, -100, -100, 100, 100, 100]);
 ````

-### Querying boundaries
+#### Querying boundaries of models and objects

 Everything within a viewer can be queried for its axis-aligned World-space boundary, which is given as an array containing
 values ````[xmin, ymin, zmin, xmax, ymax, zmax]````.

-Get the collective boundary of everything in a xeoviz:
+Get the collective boundary of everything in a viewer:
 ````javascript
 var allBoundary = viewer.aabb();
 ````